Sunday, October 12, 2025

 After Walters finished his comments Alderwoman Bonnaye Mims asked for the floor.
 She said, "I am confused, I thought we were talking about a skate board park, not pickleball".

-To which Greg replied . . . "we were talking about both".
+To which Greg replied . . .
+"We were talking about both".

-Well said, Greg!
+Well said, Mr. Walters!

-On another topic . . .
+On another topic

 I did some digging on the topic of speed humps and came up with some interesting facts.